 Credit LPs (Lenders)

-In Twyne, Credit LPs (CLPs) are users who supply assets to lending protocols like Euler or Aave but choose not to borrow against their collateral.
-They typically seek simple, passive yield opportunities.
+On Twyne, Credit LPs (CLPs) are users that have supplied their assets to lending protocols like Euler or Aave but choose not to borrow against their collateral.

-When a CLP delegates borrowing power, they effectively underwrite a borrower’s loan.
-In exchange for this added risk, they earn an additional interest rate — the CLP Supply Rate — on top of the base lending yield.
+When a Credit LP delegates their borrowing power on Twyne, they effectively choose to underwrite another borrower’s loan.
+In exchange for taking on this extra risk, they earn an additional interest rate known as the CLP Supply Rate.

 You can dive deeper into the math behind the CLP supply rate here.